thevickypedia/gmail-connector/README.md

 ```

 ## Env Vars
-Environment variables can be loaded from a `.env` file.
+Environment variables can be loaded from any `.env` file.
 ```bash
 # For authentication
 GMAIL_USER='username@gmail.com',